ericso/artemis/backend/README.md

-# Artemis API
+# AutoStat API

-This is the backend API for the Artemis application, designed to run on AWS Lambda with Aurora Serverless v2.
+This is the backend API for the AutoStat application, designed to run on AWS Lambda with Aurora Serverless v2.

 ## Prerequisites